 Your lower river valley journey starts off in the heart of southern New Brunswick: the town of Sussex.
 Nestled between the larger urban centres of Saint John, Fredericton, and Moncton, this charming agricultural community is the perfect location to continue your adventure from other road trips such as Fundy Coast, Hops & Harvest, or Hub City.

-Sussex is many things: the Covered Bridge Capital of Atlantic Canada, home of famed Sussex Golden Ginger Ale and Mrs. Dunsters Donuts, host of Atlantic Canada’s largest hot air balloon festival, and it has recently been dubbed the Mural Capital of Atlantic Canada.
+Sussex is many things: the Covered Bridge Capital of Atlantic Canada, the Mural Capital of Atlantic Canada, home of famed Sussex Golden Ginger Ale and Mrs. Dunsters Donuts, and host of Atlantic Canada’s largest hot air balloon festival.

 Here, discover 27 larger-than-life pieces at your own pace and see impressive murals crafted by world-renowned mural artists; these can be found throughout the beautiful downtown areas of Sussex and Sussex Corner, many of them within walking distance of each other.